How to change ports on AD Import Rules in order to address changes by Microsoft on disabling the use of LDAP connections

 Issue/Introduction

-A new change from Microsoft and LDAP is coming up in March that could affect AD Import Rules.
+An LDAP change from Microsoft in March 2020 that could affect AD Import Rules was introduced.

 Here is a little bit of background on what was reported to us in case you want to be aware of this Microsoft change: